Right to education act (rte) -importance & responsibilities

 Learning and education are the foundational pillars of any flourishing society.
 A nation that keeps the education of its youngest a priority, always reaps great rewards, be it economic, cultural, or social growth.
 Such nations give birth to great leaders and changemakers who go on to do great things in life and make a difference in the world.

 India, as a developing nation, understands the importance of primary education and ensures that children get the best opportunities to learn and grow.
-To ensure that India’s Education for All mission is achieved, the Government of India launched the Right to Education (RTE) Act.
+To ensure that India’s goal of education for all is achieved, the Government of India launched the Right to Education (RTE) Act.
 In this blog, we will cover everything there is to know about the Right to Education in India, and the responsibilities of different stakeholders when it comes to children’s education.
 We will also discuss the work done at Bal Raksha Bharat (also known as Save the Children India) since 2004 to contribute to child education.

 The Right to Education or RTE, was introduced in India in August 2009 and became effective in April 2010.
 The main objective of RTE was to make primary education a fundamental right for every child across all states, strata of society, and communities.
 Under this act, it is mandated that every child must have access to free and compulsory education from the ages of six to 14 at government schools.